studersi/test-4/Tutorial-07-README.md

 SecRule REQUEST_FILENAME "@beginsWith /EMail/MailHandler" "phase:2,nolog,pass,t:none,id:10000,ctl:ruleRemoveTargetById=950911;ARGS:message"
 ```

-Thus, one of the 20 rule infractions listed above has been dealt with.
+Thus, one of the 20 rule infractions listed above has been handled.
 We proceed in a similar way with the other 19.
-But this entails a lot of manual labor, which is why we want to help ourselves to another script that takes over determining the tuning rule from us: [modsec-rulereport.rb](https://github.com/Apache-Labor/labor/blob/master/bin/modsec-rulereport.rb)
+But this entails a lot of manual labor, which is why we want to help ourselves to another script that takes over determining the fine tuning rule from us: [modsec-rulereport.rb](https://github.com/Apache-Labor/labor/blob/master/bin/modsec-rulereport.rb)

 This script is able to read and interpret *ModSecurity* alerts. *-h* gives you an overview of the different ways it can be used.
 We are primarily interested in the script’s ability to independently generate the *ignore rules* we want, saving us a lot of effort.
-The variants of this rule we saw in the previous tutorial can be accessed in *path*, *parameter* and *combined* modes.
+The variations of this rule we saw in the previous tutorial can be accessed in *path*, *parameter* and *combined* modes.
 There is no mode for the complicated scoring suppression rules.
 Here’s the script in action:

 ```bash
 $> grep -F -f ids-score-91 labor-07-example-error.log | modsec-rulereport.rb --mode combined